selimhotinli/class_delens/README.md

 Delensed CMB spectra have sharper acoustic peaks and more prominent damping tails, allowing for improved inferences of cosmological parameters that impact those features.
 Delensing reduces B-mode power, aiding the search for primordial gravitational waves and allowing for lower variance reconstruction of lensing and other sources of secondary CMB anisotropies.
 Lensing-induced power spectrum covariances are reduced by delensing, simplifying analyses and improving constraints on primordial non-Gaussianities.
-Please refer to [arXiv] for a detailed demonstration of the benefits of CMB delensing.
+Please refer to https://arxiv.org/abs/2111.15036 for a detailed demonstration of the benefits of CMB delensing.

 This code can be used as a submodule for the Fisher forecasting tool software https://github.com/ctrendafilova/FisherLens.